wlg001/Integuru/README.md

    ```
    poetry run python create_har.py
    ```
-   Login to your platform and perform the desired action (such as downloading a utility bill).
+   Log into your platform and perform the desired action (such as downloading a utility bill).
 5. Run Integuru:
    ```
    poetry run python -m integuru --prompt "download utility bills"